rosberglinhares/DataStructuresAndAlgorithms/README.md

 # Core Data Structures and Algorithms Implementation

-Core data structures and algorithms implemented in Java from scratch, very useful to crack the coding interviews at top tech companies like Google, Microsoft, Apple, Amazon, Facebook, etc.
+Core data structures and algorithms implemented in Java from scratch, very useful to crack the coding interviews at top tech companies.